US charges 3 in plot to kill Iranian-American author in NYC

 The men, Rafat Amirov, 43, of Iran, Polad Omarov, 38, of the Czech Republic and Slovenia and Khalid Mehdiyev, 24, of Yonkers, New York, were charged with money laundering and murder-for-hire in a superseding indictment unsealed in federal court in New York.
 The three men were in custody and one was awaiting extradition to the U.S.

-Though authorities didn’t identify the alleged target by name, the circumstances described in court documents closely resembled those of Masih Alinejad, an Iranian opposition activist and writer in exile in New York City.
+Though authorities didn’t identify the alleged target by name, Masih Alinejad, an Iranian opposition activist and writer in exile in New York City, confirmed to The Associated Press that she was the target of the plot.

+“I’m not scared,” Alinejad told the AP after U.S. authorities announced the charges.
+“I want to tell you that the Iranian regime thinks by trying to kill me, they will silence me, or silence other women.
+But they only strengthen me, make me more powerful to fight for democracy and give voice to brave women who are facing guns and bullets in the streets to get rid of the Islamic Republic.”

+She said FBI officials had read her the messages that the plotters exchanged between themselves, including a final one: “It’s going to be done today.”

 Mehdiyev was arrested last year after he was found driving around Masih’s Brooklyn neighborhood with a loaded rifle and dozens of rounds of ammunition.
 Alinejad told The Associated Press at the time that authorities told her the man was looking for her, and that a home security video had caught him skulking outside her front door.